asadm/insult-bot-tutorial/README.md

 ### *Build the server*

-1. Install the Heroku toolbelt from here https://toolbelt.heroku.com to launch, stop and monitor instances.
+1. You need a publicly accessible server URL.
+Heroku is a good free place.
+Install the Heroku toolbelt from here https://toolbelt.heroku.com to launch, stop and monitor instances.
 Sign up for free at https://www.heroku.com if you don't have an account yet.

 2. Install Node from here https://nodejs.org, this will be the server environment.
 Then open up Terminal or Command Line Prompt and make sure you've got the very most recent version of npm by installing it again: